sindresorhus/gulp-imagemin/readme.md

 Don't log the number of images that have been minified.

-You can also enable this from the command-line with the `--silent` flag.
+You can also enable this from the command-line with the `--silent` flag if the option is not already specified.